namkungchew/Bitcoin-Ethereum-Classifier/README.md

 Our best model is a Multinominal Naive Bayes Model with Count Vectoriser.
 This model achieve an accuracy of 84.5% on unseen data and 88% on seen data.
 We feel that this model is the best because firstly it is the model with the highest accuracy.
 It is not overfitting and have reasonable variance.
 Our best params are the following: 'cvec__max_df': 0.1, 'cvec__max_features': 1000, 'cvec__min_df': 3, 'cvec__ngram_range': (1, 2), 'nb__alpha': 0.5.
 When we look the top words that differientate between Bitcoins and Ethereum.
 We can resonate with them (more of these in the final model section).
 The posts that were misclassified are mostly spam posts.
 Also it is the fastest to tune and compute over GridSearchCV when we have to refit our model with new data in the future.

+In conclusion, we believe our model is adequte to solve the problem statement.

-At this moment, we are only training our model with 1309 data points with 4541 features and we have to cap the number of features to prevent overfitting.
+Going forward, as we are only training our model with 1309 data points with 4541 features, we have to cap the number of featur es to prevent overfitting.
 When we have more data, we can improve our accuracy by refitting it to our model and relaxing some of the hyperparameters used to control the overfitting.

 ---
 ## Data Dictionary